image of a notepad with notes (for a private tutor)

 • The Weapon currently defies the established logic of AI constructs innately choosing a form that best suits them; she "unknowingly" adopted the same form as Cortana while sharing few personality traits.
 If she is not destined to become Cortana, then this detail becomes an unresolved story problem.
 (I know all about What's-her-name—the "first" Cortana, who is not named Durandal.)

-• Partnering the Master Chief with a "Cortana" makes for a better logic of "selling lunch boxes," e.g., if you're going to introduce a new generation of fans to the series with a remake of Halo: Combat Evolved, you might consider firming up a sense of consistency between that title and forthcoming entries taking place after Halo Infinite.
+• Partnering the Master Chief with a "Cortana" makes for a better logic of "selling lunch boxes," e.g., if you're going to introduce a new generation of fans to the series with a remake of Halo: Combat Evolved (as was rumored before the official reveal), you might consider firming up a sense of consistency between that title and forthcoming entries taking place after Halo Infinite.
 (Have fun explaining that forever!)

 • The broadly unpopular "Created arc" spoiled Cortana's memory so completely that you cannot discuss the "heroes" of Halo without hemming and hawing around a Cortana-shaped caveat.
 She has become the black sheep of the family, who must only be remembered as in better times, before falling into ruin.
 Such a beloved character deserves not only restitution, but an apology.
 (Though Cortana has had many swan songs, I offer her another because "why the hell not?")